dashevo/dpp-spec/README.md

 # dpp-spec

+## Note: This is currently a WIP as we transition documentation over to this specification repo.

 > Dash Platform Protocol Specification

 The DPP spec defines a protocol for data object which can be stored outside the